RomanShtyk/books/tech/Cracking_the_Coding_Interview.md

 # A topological sort of a directed graph is a way of ordering the list of nodes such that if (a, b) is an edge in the graph then a will appear before b in the list.
 If a graph has cycles or is not directed, then there is no topological sort.

+# Hashmap collisions and Double Hashing

+* You could use a second hash function to determine the probe distance.